ietf-wg-webtrans/webtrans-wg-materials/charter.md

 and requirements in order to clarify the goals of the effort.
 Feedback will also be solicited at various points along the way in order to ensure the best possible match between the protocol extensions and the needs of the W3C WebTransport API.
-The clarity and interoperability of specifications will be confirmed via test events and hackathons.

 The group will also coordinate with other working groups within the IETF (e.g. QUIC, HTTPBIS) as appropriate.

 ### Goals and Milestones

  * March 2020 - Adopt a WebTransport Overview draft as a WG work item
-  * March 2020     - Adopt a draft on WebTransport over QUIC as a WG work item
-  * March 2020     - Adopt a draft on WebTransport over HTTP/3 as a WG work item
-  * March 2020     - Adopt a draft on HTTP/2 fallback mechanism as a WG work item
-  * March 2020     - Adopt a draft on a QUIC fallback mechanism as a WG work item
+ * March 2020 - Adopt a draft defining a WebTransport protocol as a WG work item
  * August 2020 - Issue WG last call of the WebTransport Overview document.
-  * November 2020  - Issue WG last call on WebTransport over QUIC
+ * November 2020 - Issue WG last call on the first WebTransport protocol document
-  * November 2020  - Issue WG last call on QUIC fallback mechanism
-  * February 2021  - Issue WG last call on WebTransport over HTTP/3
-  * February 2021  - Issue WG last call on HTTP/2 fallback mechanism